shakthivel10/IMDb-Loader/README.md

 	{ "name" : "Leonardo DiCaprio" }
 	```

-3. Aggregation: (finds the name, birth year and number of movies acted in, before 2019, by person with id=158)
+3. Aggregation: (finds the name, birth year and number of movies acted by person with id=158 before 2019)

 	```
 	db.People.aggregate([